nhatntn/Voice-Notes/README.md

-# ELSA Challenge for iOS Developers

-This is Elsa’s Coding Exercise.
-It allows Elsa to assess candidates’ ability to develop a simple app with quality code.
-Since it’s just a coding exercise, we value code quality above UI/UX.
-The UI needs to be functional, it does not need to be fancy.

-You can start this any time you like.
-Please take no more than 1 day to code.
-You can turn it in at any time.
-While you are working on this exercise, please feel free to ask questions!

-Please Fork this repo and submit your solution in the fork repo, then invite the following people to your repo:

-@loi.nguyen.elsa
-@duong.dao
-@williamhuang

-Happy coding!

 ## Problem
 Create a Voice Note application that records audio and transcribes it to text.
 Location information shall be captured for each note.